Bluetab/Zippex/README.md

 A [Zipper](https://en.wikipedia.org/wiki/Zipper_%28data_structure%29) is a representation of an aggregate data structure which allows it to be traversed and updated arbitrarily.
-The `Zippex.Zipper` module provides a generic zipper for structures with tree-like semantics.
+The `Zippex` module provides a generic zipper for structures with tree-like semantics.

 Zippex is inspired by other zipper implementations, notably: